josewhitetower/javascript30/README.md

 **Thoughts**:
 1. Asigning values to strings, numbers or booleans copies will not tu update the orginial value.
 2. Doing it to Array or Objects will.
 They are not copies, but references.
+3. `e.preventDefault` prevent the page to reload.
+4. `JSON.stringify()`  and `JSON.parse()` Objects to Strings and viceversa.
+5. Event delegation allows you to avoid adding event listeners to specific nodes;  instead, the event listener is added to one parent.
+6. Using the Element.matches API, we can see if the element matches our desired target.
 ### Day 29: October 3, 2017

 **Today's Progress**: